dCache/dcache-book2/config-SRM.md

 ### srmVersion

-`srmVersion` is not used by CELL-SRM; it was mentioned that this value is used by some publishing scripts.
+`srmVersion` is not used by `SRM` it was mentioned that this value is used by some publishing scripts.

 Default is `version1`.

 ### srm.root

-`srm.root` tells CELL-SRM what the root of all SRM paths is in pnfs.
-CELL-SRM will prepend path to all the local SURL paths passed to it by SRM client.
-So if the `srm.root` is set to `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH` and someone requests the read of <srm://srm.example.org:8443/file1>, SRM will translate the SURL path `/file1` into `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH/file1`.
-Setting this variable to something different from `/` is equivalent of performing Unix `chroot` for all SRM operations.
+`srm.root` tells `SRM` what the root of all `SRM` paths is in pnfs. `SRM` will prepend path to all the local SURL paths passed to it by `SRM` client.
+So if the `srm.root` is set to `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH` and someone requests the read of <srm://srm.example.org:8443/file1>, `SRM` will translate the SURL path `/file1` into `/pnfs/fnal.gov/THISISTHEPNFSSRMPATH/file1`.
+Setting this variable to something different from `/` is equivalent of performing Unix `chroot` for all `SRM` operations.

 Default value is `/`.